rockcoolsaint/godwin/README.md

 You have two ways of running this project locally.

 ### Docker
 1. Create an `.env` file in `/auction-ui`.
 Use the `.env.example` to get a sense of what env vars you need to set.
+Note you may need additional variables here for Auth0, api keys, etc.
 2. In the root folder, run `docker compose up`.
 This should start the Next.js dev server app on port `3000`.
 3. Happy debugging!